fitzkie/ai-income-pathfinder/SETUP_CHECKLIST.md

 - [ ] Wait for green checkmark
 - [ ] Click domain link to visit live app
 - [ ] Test at `/admin` route
+- [ ] Run: `node scripts/seed-opportunities.mjs` with your Railway `DATABASE_URL` (or via Railway Shell) to seed production data

 ## ✅ Verify Everything Works

 - [ ] Local dev server starts without errors
 - [ ] Database URL is detected (look for log: "Using PostgreSQL database storage" OR "Using in-memory storage")
 - [ ] When DATABASE_URL is set you see "Running database migrations..." followed by "Database migrations completed successfully"
-- [ ] Can view all 20 opportunities in admin dashboard
+- [ ] Can view all 203 opportunities in admin dashboard
 - [ ] Can create new opportunity
 - [ ] Can edit existing opportunity
 - [ ] Can delete opportunity